Mont Blanc Summit Course

 Distance: 5 KM | Ascent: 9 M | Descent: 1,500 M

-If the team pushed for the summit on the previous day, then this day will be dedicated only to descending the mountain.
-We try to once again get an early start to descend the couloir before the sun warms the ground.
-Depending on the time of year and the ever-fluctuating train schedule, we may have breakfast at Tête Rousse hut or have our picnics for breakfast further down the trail.
-We usually arrive at the train around 11 am and back to Chamonix no later than 12:30 pm.
-As some of our guides have to travel long distances back home, it is customary to have a drink and a quick bite at the bottom of the cable station before heading back to the hotel for a shower.
-The afternoon will be dedicated to returning gear, buying souvenirs, and relaxing in the vibrant town of Chamonix.
-A team dinner will be held at 6:30 pm, hosted by your Team Leader and any of our LHO guides who are able to attend.
-If we pushed to the summit during our second Window, then it is likely we will arrive in Chamonix in the late afternoon.
+If the team reached the summit the day before, this day is focused on descending.
+We aim for an early start to cross the Grand Couloir before the sun warms the terrain.
+Depending on the season and train schedule, we may have breakfast at the Tête Rousse Hut or further down the trail as a picnic.
+We typically reach the train by 11 am and arrive in Chamonix by 12:30 pm.
+It’s tradition to stop for a quick drink and snack near the cable station before heading to the hotel for a shower.
+The afternoon is free for returning gear, buying souvenirs, or relaxing in Chamonix.
+A celebratory team dinner will be held at 6:30 pm, hosted by your Team Leader and any available LHO guides.
+If the summit was reached on the second weather window, we may arrive in Chamonix later in the afternoon and adjust the plan accordingly.

 DAY 8: AU REVOIR!